DarkoKuzmanovic/vscode-artifactory/README.md

 This extension contributes the following settings:

-* `vscode-artifactory.outputFile`: The name of the output file for extracted code (default: "extracted_code.md")
+- `vscode-artifactory.outputFile`: The name of the output file for extracted code (default: "extracted_code.md")
+- `vscode-artifactory.includeExtensions`: List of file extensions to include (e.g., ['.ahk', '.ini'])
+- `vscode-artifactory.excludeExtensions`: List of file extensions to exclude (overrides includeExtensions)
+- `vscode-artifactory.maxFileSizeKB`: Maximum file size in KB to process (default: 1024 KB or 1 MB)

 ## Requirements